antipeth/blog/content/posts/nixos-sops-nix-quick-start-guide.md

 > From now on, your NixOS configuration repo can be **safely pushed to GitHub** —
 > no more worries about secrets leakage. 🎉

+If you want to see more practical examples, please visit [my Nix configuration](https://github.com/antipeth/atplab).